 What is accreditation?

-- Accreditation is the status granted to an institution or programme that has been found, through self-study and peer review, to meet or exceed stated guidelines of educational quality.
+- Accreditation is the status granted to a programme that has been found, through self-study and peer review, to meet or exceed established standards for educational quality.

 - Accreditation is a voluntary activity that promotes self-evaluation, self-regulation and accountability.
 The role of the accrediting body is to ensure quality through encouraging the improvement of educational standards.